mac-theobio/QMEE/lectures/Contrasts.notes.md

 ```

-While R can be somewhat confusing on this, you can use the `contrasts` function to also peak at this
+While R can be somewhat confusing on this, you can use the `contrasts` function to also peek at this

 ```r
 Smat <- contrasts(as.factor(iris$Species))